Pramita0410/Movie-Data-Analysis/README.md

 # Movie Data Analysis

-The dashboards contain information about
+The dashboards contain information about the following:

 ## 🎬 Trend Analysis